 These are aimed at improving health and safety in small businesses.
 Victoria’s WorkSafe OHS Essentials Program, for example, provides occupational health and safety training to SMEs in Victoria.
 The aim of the program is to boost workplace safety and comply with insurance requirements.

-Conduct research to find the best small business grants for your needs
+Conduct research to find the best grant for your needs

 If you plan to start a business or are already established, government grants and assistance can help you take your business to the next level.
 For more details on federal, state and local grants, visit www.business.gov.au.